-Arianism were founded early in the 4th century Arius, by a presbyter of the church in Alexandria.
-He adopted Origen’s theory that stated that the Father alone is God in the highest sense.
-And the Son is coeternal with the Father, but “God” only in a derived sense.
-He denied that Jesus was the middle way between God and created beings.
+Arius, a presbyter of the church in Alexandria, founded Arianism in the 4th century.
+The founder adopted Origen’s theory that stated that the Father alone is God in the highest sense.
+And he added that the Son is co-eternal with the Father, but “God” only in a derived sense.
+Arius denied that Jesus was the middle way between God and created beings.

-Arius taught that the Son is not divine but rather a creature and that therefore “there was [a time] when He was not.”
+Further, Arius taught that the Son is not divine but rather a creature and that therefore “there was [a time] when He was not.”
 He taught that only the Father is timeless and that He created the Son.
-To Arius, Christ was neither truly human because he didn’t have a human soul, nor truly divine, for He was without the characteristics of God.
-And he added that the Father selected the human being Jesus because of His victory, to be the Christ.
+To him, Christ was neither truly human because he didn’t have a human soul, nor truly divine, for He was without the characteristics of God.
+And he taught that the Father selected the human being Jesus because of His victory, to be the Christ.

 But the Arians rejected the decision of the council and were divided.
 Apollinaris and Marcellus were the main opponents of orthodoxy following the Council of Nicaea.
 These taught the true unity of the divine and the human in Christ but denied His true humanity.

 Thus, these various opinions led to another council in the year 381, at Constantinople.
 And this council confirmed the Nicene Creed, explained its meaning, and acknowledged the presence of the two real natures in Christ.